There are so many things to do in Colombia that it can be challenging to organize your trip.

 52# Relax in a cool beach town

-Big cities usually host thousands of tourists, especially during holidays, so that it can get quite noisy.
+Big cities usually host thousands of tourists, especially during holidays, which can get quite noisy.
 Also, the beaches in these cities are not the best, and it is hard to get a relaxed flip-flop atmosphere.

 Palomino in La Guajira is a famous tourist spot, with tasty restaurants but not the best beach.